adi-ch2019/movies-app/README.md

 I decided to organize the server and client-side code in the same project to make it easy to run and to demo.
 This sample stills needs OAuth 2 authentication and additional logic to make it a production ready robust application

 ### Instructions

-The code is available in my [github](https://github.com/adi-ch2019/adi-ch-dev/tree/master).
-It is required to clone it.
+And Application Walkthrough is available in Wiki()

 #### Backend
 Visual Studio 2019
 Open the Visual Studio 2019 and double click the .csproj file